Significance-based Estimation-of-Distribution Algorithms: The Significance-based Compact Genetic Algorithm

 We stop at the first (minimum) length $2^m$ that yields a significance.
 Thus, we check a history $H$ in each iteration at most $\log_2 |H|$ times.

-We now prove that the probability of detecting a significance at a position when there is no bias in selection (i.e., a \emph{false significance}) is small.
-We use this lemma in our proofs in order to argue that no false significances are detected with high probability. \begin{lemma} For the \sigcGA (Alg.~\ref{alg:adaptiveEDA}), let $\varepsilon \geq 1$.
-Consider a position $i \in [n]$ of the \sigcGA and an iteration such that the distribution $X$ of $1$s of $H_i$ follows a binomial distribution with $k$ trials and success probability $\tau_i$, i.e., there is no bias in selection at position $i$.
-Then the probability that $\tau_i$ changes in this iteration is at most $n^{-\varepsilon/3}\log_2 k$. \end{lemma}
+We now prove that the \sigcGA does not detect a significance at a position with no bias in selection (i.e., a \emph{false significance}) w.h.p. \begin{lemma} Consider the \sigcGA (Alg.~\ref{alg:adaptiveEDA}) with $\varepsilon \geq 1$.
+Further, consider a position $i \in [n]$ and an iteration such that the distribution $X$ of $1$s of $H_i$ follows a binomial law with $k$ tries and success probability $\tau_i$, i.e., there is no bias in selection at position $i$.
+Then $\tau_i$ changes in this iteration with a probability of at most $n^{-\varepsilon/3}\log_2 k$. \end{lemma}

 \begin{proof} In order for $\tau_i$ to change, the number of $0$s or $1$s in $X$ needs to deviate significantly from the hypothesis, which follows the same distribution as $X$ by assumption.
 We are going to use Theorem~\ref{thm:additiveChernoff} in order to show that, in such a scenario, $X$ will deviate significantly from its expected value only with a probability of at most $n^{-\varepsilon/3}\log_2 k$ for any number of trials at most $k$.